defano/wyldcard/README.md

 end greet
 ```

 HyperTalk does not require that the number of message arguments match the number of parameters defined by the handler.
+If a handler defines more parameters than actual arguments provided with the message, the unspecified parameters are bound to `empty` (`""`).
+In the previous example, `send greet` is equivalent to `send greet ""`.
+Both cause the `greet` handler to execute with `thePerson` bound to the empty string.

 This implies that HyperTalk does not support handler [overloading](https://en.wikipedia.org/wiki/Function_overloading).
-HyperTalk does not differentiate between handlers that handle the same message but which accept a different number of arguments.
-A surprising side effect of this is that when a script defines two handlers for the same message, the first handler lexically appearing in the script will always be used handle the message (subsequent handlers are effectively unreachable).
+That is, HyperTalk does not differentiate between handlers that handle the same message but which accept a different number of arguments.
+When a script defines two handlers for the same message, the first handler lexically appearing in the script will always be used handle the message (with subsequent handlers effectively unreachable).

-If a handler defines more parameters than actual arguments provided with the message, the unspecified parameters are bound to `empty` (the empty string, `""`).
-In the previous example, `greet` is equivalent to `greet ""`.
-Both cause the `greet` handler to execute with `thePerson` bound to the empty string.

 ### Messages automatically sent by WyldCard